 What I dislike about Invoca:

-• I’ve seen G2 reviewers say that while Invoca is generally strong, downloading large reports can be slow.
-Users also mention a few areas where there’s room for improvement, like better match rate accuracy with CRM data, more intuitive reporting and filtering, easier Salesforce integration, and a smoother process for expanding licenses.
+- I’ve seen G2 reviewers mention a few areas with room for improvement, such as better match rate accuracy with CRM data, more intuitive reporting and filtering, easier Salesforce integration, and a smoother process for expanding licenses.

-• Another common pain point is the lack of built-in support for certain data parameters.
-I’ve noticed feedback from users who had to rely on workarounds to track specific interactions, which adds unnecessary complexity to the process.
+- I’ve also noticed that the lack of built-in support for certain data parameters can be a challenge.
+Some users mention having to rely on workarounds to track specific interactions, which adds extra complexity to the process.

 What G2 users dislike about Invoca: